William-Chow/MVVM-Kotlin/README.md

         // added to delete the db once the activity is created.
-Only use this if required realm.beginTransaction()
+Only use this if required (Clear the Database) realm.beginTransaction()
         realm.deleteAll()
         realm.commitTransaction()